jeffjl74/CSV-to-QIF/README.md

 python CSV-to-QIF.py [-h] [-i file-to-convert.csv] [-o converted-file.qif] discription.json

 The description file is a json specification of how to convert the CSV file.
-A couple of examples are inlcuded in this repository.
+A few examples are inlcuded in this repository.

 The input and output file names can ommitted if they are specified in the json file.